Antti Lindtman

 Antti Ilmari Lindtman (born 11 August 1982) is a Finnish politician who has served as leader of the Social Democratic Party (SDP) since September 2023.
-He has been the chairman of the city council of Vantaa since 2009 and a member of the Parliament of Finland for Uusimaa since April 2011.
+He was the chairman of the city council of Vantaa from 2009 to 2023 and has been a member of the Parliament of Finland for Uusimaa since April 2011.
 In April 2015, he was elected as the chairman of the Social Democratic Parliamentary Group.